Enabling LDAP authentication

 AUTH_LDAP_USER_DN_TEMPLATE = "uid=%(user)s,ou=users,dc=example,dc=com"

-3. If you are using a Bind User to authenticate, you can store the LDAP_DN and LDAP_PASSWORD environment variables in the Project Settings section under the Engine tab for easier management.
+Store LDAP_DN and LDAP_PASSWORD environmental variables in the Project Settings under the Engine tab for easier management.

 import ldap